Year of the Novel – Phase Three

 3. What needs to go?

 You’ve done a lot of work since you first began this writing journey.
-Now it’s time to go back and pull down the stuff you no longer need.
-We’ll pull out the scissors and ruthlessly cut out all those no-longer necessary explanations, descriptions and conversations.
+Now it’s time to go back and pull out the stuff you no longer need.
+We’ll get out the scissors and ruthlessly cut out all those no-longer necessary explanations, descriptions and conversations.

 Endings are tough, but we’re going to be tough right back at them!
-We’ll talk finales, climaxes, cliffhangers, epilogues and the difference between an open-ending and no-ending at all.
+We’ll talk finales, climaxes, cliffhangers, epilogues, the difference between an open-ending and no-ending at all.